Skip to main content

 Using Agave API's authenticated passthrough request, you can make requests directly to the Source Systems.
 Passthrough requests allow you to a Source System's endpoints before Agave API supports them in a unified way.

-1. JSON request, suitable for most requests where the Source System has native JSON API endpoints
+1. JSON Request, for most requests where the Source System has native JSON API endpoints,

 1. JSON Requests